 The Mahones jumped on stage again as the backing band, and out came “If I Should Fall From Grace With God”, “Young Ned Of The Hill” and “Gartloney Rats”, among others.
 Those of us in the room who understood what was going on were mesmerized, while those who had never heard the Pogues were amazed to hear Irish music being played so well, better then any band in Canada or the U.S. does.
 Terry’s fingers absolutely flew on the bouzouki, and his concertina work was masterful.
 Occasionally, when the sound was bad, I would turn to a band-mate and say, “I wonder if the sound guy realizes he’s fucking up the bouzouki sound for one of the five best players in the world.”

 In the end, the shows were magical, and we all have Finny MacConnell from the Mahones to thank for organizing them.
 The last time Terry and Phil were on this continent, they were playing to five or six thousand people a night, and here they were, in dark underground clubs and halls, playing their hearts out to anyone who would listen.
 They weren’t trying to get famous, they were trying to show people what Irish music could and should be.

 I’ll never forget seeing these guys, and getting to play banjo with them on “Gartloney Rats” is something I’ll take to my grave.
 But the experience was also humbling for all of us who play this music: there are still giants across the broad Atlantic who play far better than we do.
 Leave it to the Pogues to put a bunch of Canadians in their place.
 Health to you, boys, and don’t stay away too long.

--Ol’ Jimmy (whose efforts to get Phil to say “Oooh Terrence!
+Review by: -Ol’ Jimmy (whose efforts to get Phil to say “Oooh Terrence!
 You farted!” in a high pitched, squeaky voice were sadly in vain)